akmur/alex-11ty/posts/2016-07-12-ajax-call-function-wordpress.md

 ### How to do this:

 The way I solved this was to add a global variable in the header, so that the WordPress AJAX URL is exposed.
-Then I added a function in my theme&#8217;s function.php file, which would do the actual work.
-Finally, in my JavaScript file it&#8217;s just a matter of calling my function with AJAX.
+Then I added a function in my theme's function.php file, which would do the actual work.
+Finally, in my JavaScript file it's just a matter of calling my function with AJAX.
 I can then use the result to do what I need.

 ### In header.php